rdp-datacenter/soundboard/README.md

 ## 📋 Features in Detail

 - **☁️ Cloud-First Architecture**: Files stored in AWS S3 for global accessibility
+- **📁 Organized Folder Structure**: All files stored in a dedicated S3 folder for better organization
 - **🔍 Auto-Discovery**: Commands are automatically loaded from subfolders
 - **🛡️ Type Safety**: Full TypeScript support with proper error handling
 - **🎛️ Volume Control**: Real-time volume adjustment during playback